lucianonooijen/Personal-Website/content/blocks/experience.md

 #### Bytecode Digital Agency B.V.

-_08/2021 - present_ ~ **Co-founder and techlead, part-time**
+_08/2021 - 02/2022 ~ **Co-founder and techlead, part-time**

-Since August 2021, I have started working part-time for Bytecode.
+In August 2021, I announced my exit from Bytecode.
+As part of my exit, I have continued working for Bytecode part-time, to finish up loose ends and transfer knowledge to other team members.

 _05/2018 - 08/2021_ ~ **Co-founder and techlead**